+i.
 Special Assignments

-Information on special assignments (SAs) is presented in the Office of Academic Affairs Special Assignment Policy (http://oaa.osu.edu/assets/files/documents/specialassignment.pdf).
-The information provided below supplements these policies.
+Information on special assignments (SAs) is presented in the Office of Academic Affairs Special Assignment Policy.
+The information provided below supplements this policy.

 Untenured, tenure-track faculty will normally be provided an SA for research for one semester, during their probationary period.
 Reasonable efforts will be made to award SA opportunities to all other faculty members subject to the quality of faculty proposals, including their potential benefit to the department or university, and the need to assure that sufficient faculty are always present to carry out department work.
-The Chair's Advisory Committee will evaluate all SA proposals and make recommendations to the chair.
-The Chair's recommendation to the dean regarding an SA proposal will be based on the quality of the proposal and its potential benefit to the department or university and to the faculty member as well as the ability of the department to accommodate the SA at the time requested.
+The Chair's recommendation to the dean regarding an SA proposal will be based on the quality of the proposal and its potential benefit to the department or university and to the faculty member, as well as the ability of the department to accommodate the SA at the time requested.
+Preference will be given to faculty below the level of professor and will take into account the necessity for assisting a faculty member's progress toward promotion.